We have all heard the Voice of God in some capacity.

 There are few people as renowned for their vocal ability as Morgan Freeman.
 His buttery smooth sound is universally beloved as a cornerstone of modern cinematic celebrities.
 Maybe this is an unfair inclusion since he has literally played God.

 The Morgan Freeman delivery in voice-over has found great success in film and documentaries.
-His off-screen narration in The Shawshank Redemption is a standout.
-While he may be providing the narration for the film through his character persona in the movie, the narration he provides describes events outside of his character’s knowledge.
+His off-screen recountal in The Shawshank Redemption is a standout and one of the most referenced in the world.
+While he may be telling the story of the film through his character persona in the movie, he also describes events outside of his character's knowledge.
 This provides a similarly omnipresent element to the performance.

-What might be most interesting about Morgan Freeman’s Voice of God tone is how his gentle demeanour still commands authority.
-In March of the Penguins, Morgan Freeman lends his vocal cords to serve as the narrator.
+What might be most interesting about Morgan Freeman's Voice of God tone is how his gentle demeanour still commands authority.
+In the award-winning March of the Penguins, Morgan Freeman's vocal cords create a powerful emotional investment in the emperor penguins' perilous annual journey in Antarctica.

 What is the Voice of God anyway?

 - Sound like an expert: Confidence and authority will hold your audience on your every word.
-Expertise will enhance your voice-over’s ability to capture a God-like position through exposure to new information.
+Expertise will enhance your voice-over's ability to capture a transcendent position through exposure to new information.

 - Know your stuff: The Voice of God should be all-knowing and all present.
 They should be ready to provide the viewer with answers.